Ansfred/Coinverter/README.md

 # Coinverter: A React App for Currency Conversion

-## Steps for Installation of React on Local:
+## Steps for Installing React on Local:
 * Go to your browser; and install node.js
 * Go to cmd; check 'node -v' and 'npm -v'.
 If versions are displayed successfully, it means, node.js has been installed
 * Go to the project directory where the corresponding code was forked.
 Example - cd 'C://ABC/Projects'